December 23, 1969 - March 1970 • Songs recorded during this session appear on McCartney

 Session Dec 21, 1969 • Mixing the "Get Back" album (4th compilation)

-Article Dec 25, 1969 • Rooftop "Get Back" video clip broadcast in color in the UK
+Article Dec 25, 1969 • "Get Back" promo clip broadcast in color in the UK

 AlbumSome of the songs worked on during this session were first released on the "McCartney" LP

-In October 1969, after John Lennon told the other Beatles he was leaving the band, Paul and Linda McCartney escaped London to isolate themselves and their two daughters (Heather and baby Mary) on their Scottish farm.
-It was a period of depression for Paul.
+In October 1969, shortly after John Lennon informed the other Beatles of his decision to leave the band, Paul McCartney and his wife Linda retreated from London to their farm in Campbeltown, Scotland, seeking isolation with their daughters, Heather and newborn Mary.
+It was a period of deep depression for Paul.

 On February 12, 1970, Paul McCartney took his Studer tapes to Morgan Studios, in the northwest of London, in order to copy all the four-track recordings onto eight-track tape, to allow for further overdubbing.